 Buddy Groom throws two-thirds of a scoreless eighth inning in the Orioles' 13-10 victory over Texas at The Ballpark in Arlington.
 The outing is the 38 year-old southpaw's 638th major league contest with zero plate appearances, surpassing Bob Stanley's mark for the most games pitched without coming to bat.

-In a game against the Orioles, the Mariners battery consists of a pair of 42-year olds as Jamie Moyer throws to backstop Pat Borders.
+In a game against the Orioles, the Mariners battery consists of a pair of 42 year-olds as Jamie Moyer throws to backstop Pat Borders.
 According to the Elias Sports Bureau, it marks the first time in major league history that two players 42 years or older have been the starting pitcher and catcher for a team.

-At Tokyo's Jingu Stadium, Californian-born Rick Guttormson becomes the first pitcher to throw a no-hitter in interleague play in Japan.
+At Tokyo's Jingu Stadium, California-born Rick Guttormson becomes the first pitcher to throw a no-hitter in interleague play in Japan.
 The former Padres minor league pitcher of the year holds the Golden Eagles hitless as the Yakult Swallows beat Rakuten, 6-0.

 After having a 6-0 lead over the Tigers in the first inning, the Royals lose, 13-8, when the bullpen gives up eight runs in the last two innings.
 The defeat is the 13th consecutive loss for Kansas City.